 But we’re renting right now, didn’t want to invest in beautiful (but expensive) wooden drawer inserts, and couldn’t find any generic racks that fit the exact dimensions we needed.

 Instead, I found these soft foam liners and they are seriously game-changing!
-They can be cut to length with just a pair of scissors, and they work really well in shallow drawers where tiered racks may be too bulky.
+They can be cut to length with just a pair of scissors, and they work really well in shallow drawers where tiered racks may be too tall.

 The design is stupid simple: a set of channels down each liner creates a groove that nestles your spice jars straight down the center.
 The groove holds all the standard sized spice bottles, including larger ones.